p-ioakeimidis/p-ioakeimidis/README.md

 Electrical and Electronics Engineer with experience across robotics systems and engineering projects.
-Currently starting an MSc in Systems and Control at TU Delft.
+Currently starting a MSc in Systems and Control at TU Delft.

 I work at the intersection of robotics, control,and software develepoment with hands-on experience in ROS1, C++, Python, and simulation-based development.